 CONS OF PAY PER CLICK MARKETING

 - Competitive.
-The most lucrative ad channels are usually the most popular, leading to bidding wars that can rapidly drive prices up.
+The most lucrative ad channels are usually the most popular, leading to bidding wars that can rapidly drive prices up, especially in SaaS.

 - Diminishing returns.
-Ad channels have a limited audience of relevant people, and at some point, you'll start to see diminished returns from your pay per click marketing, as your adverts saturate the network.
+Ad channels have a limited audience of relevant people, and at some point, you may start to see diminished returns from your pay per click marketing, as your adverts saturate the network.

 Great product marketing comes down to understanding your customers and their needs – and how your product aligns with those needs.